PayThePizzo/Laska-2077/README.md

 # C-Dama-Beginner

-One Paragraph of project description goes here
+This project was made for our Introduction to Programming Course.
+It represent the digital version of the famous tablegame, Laska.
+Check out the official site of the game, here: http://www.lasca.org/

 ## Credits
-Gianmaria Pizzo, Riccardo Peresin, Aleksandra Gjorgievska
+Gianmaria Pizzo, Aleksandra Gjorgievska

 ### Prerequisites

-- Unix erminal
+- Unix Terminal
 - Gcc compiler
+- CMake file

+Or

+Easy Version (Windows):
+- Visual Studio
+- CLion

 ### Installing
 Simply download the source code from this page and run it through the following commands: